 Registration under the Data Protection Act

-The Act requires every data controller who is processing personal information to register with the ICO, unless an exemption applies.
-A SaaS Customer must register as a data controller under the Act as they will be collecting and/or processing personal data.
+The UK Data Protection Act 2018 requires every data controller who is processing personal data to register with the UK Information Commissioners Office (“ICO“), unless an exemption applies.
+It is not just a SaaS supplier who must register.
+A SaaS customer must also register where it acts as a data controller, in addition to being a data processor.
 Failure to register is a criminal offence.

 Subject Access Request

-Data subjects (clients of the SaaS customer) have the right to make a subject access request to:
+Data subjects (clients of the SaaS customer) have the right to make a subject access request to the data controller.

-This information must be provided within strict time limits and at a minimal cost to the data subject.
-The request is made to the data controller (the SaaS customer) and they are obliged to respond.
-However, it is often the SaaS supplier who actually needs to provide the information stored on its servers.
-The terms of the SaaS agreement need to cover how and when such information will be released and to whom.
+Information must be provided within strict time limits and at no cost to the data subject.
+The request is made to the data controller (the SaaS customer) and the SaaS customer is obliged under the GDPR to respond.
+However, it is often the SaaS supplier who actually needs to provide the information stored on its servers either to the SaaS customer or their clients, on the SaaS customer’s behalf.

-When considering SaaS customer requests to change clauses relating to liability, indemnities, data and data protection in a SaaS agreement it is essential that a SaaS supplier understands the statutory obligations of the data controller and data processor and the implications of changing any terms of the SaaS agreement.
+When considering SaaS customer requests to change clauses relating to liability, indemnities, data and data protection in a SaaS agreement or DPA it is essential that a SaaS supplier understands the statutory obligations of the data controller and data processor and the implications of changing any terms of the SaaS agreement or DPA.

 To register for my newsletter click here